How to travel win, every single time.

 19) Compression Bags & roll your clothes

-- Compression bags are far BETTER than packing cubes.
-These space savers allow you to add more stuff.
+Compression bags are far BETTER than packing cubes.
+Because these space savers allow you to add more items.
 The Travel Space Saver Bags allows MORE room (which encourages me to pick up those souvenirs or little prezzies for others).
+Also, NO PUMP NEEDED!!

 - Don’t forget to weigh your bags.
 I have been known to use a regular bathroom scale to weigh my bag.
 If your luggage bag is too large to see the scale’s screen.
 Try, holding your bag close to you, get on the scale and take a mental note of the weight of you and the bag.
 Then subtract your weight (without the bag) and you have your weight of the bag.